 I understand that the Declarations of Interest will be processed according to the Policy for the prevention and management of conflicts of interest and entered in a register held by the Agency.

 The Declaration of Interest of Agency’s board members, of Agency’s Working Group’s Chairs and Vice-Chairs, of Task Force’s Conveners, of the Agency’s Director and Senior Management will also be published on the Agency’s website.
-For security and data protection reasons the signatures provided on the Declaration of Interest will not be visible when it is published on the Agency’s website.

 Please note that the Agency will ensure that your personal data hereby submitted is processed in line with Regulation (EC) No 45/2001 on the protection of individuals with regard to the processing of personal data by the Community institutions and bodies and on the free movement of such data.
 For more details on the processing of your personal data, see the privacy statement applicable to your situation.